VueRaleigh/luxian/README.md

 ### Route List format

 The format for route lists is derived from Laravel's route map.
-The route list can either be exported to a `.json` file and bundled statically, or loaded via a route.
+The route list can either be exported to a `.json` file and bundled or loaded via a well-known route.

 ```js
 export default {